ldane/miniDBMS/README.md

 # miniDBMS
 miniDBMS written in C++

+#
+./main file.sql
+./main
+./main "SQL STATEMENT"

 # Limitations
 single PK in tables
-a stored CHAR can not end with ';' ( example: 'abc;' will cause complications )
+a stored CHAR can not contain ';' ( example: 'ab;c' will cause complications ) JOIN, functionality not implemented
+SELECT x,y INTO t FROM t2, functionality not implemented

 # Links/references
 https://stackoverflow.com/questions/5455802/how-to-read-a-complete-line-from-the-user-using-cin